 The reality is that most search engine optimization is done to appease the benevolent emperors that are Google.
 You can’t ignore what they want, so the answer to why updating is essential kind of boils down to because Google says it is.

-I don’t dislike Google, so I don’t have a problem with working to appease them.
-But regardless of what you think of them, it’s in your best interest to pay attention to what Google wants and do all you can to give it to them.
+Regardless of what you think of them, it’s in your best interest to pay attention to what Google wants and do all you can to give it.